ec-jrc/pyg2p/README.md

 #### ADW
 It's the Angular Distance Weighted (ADW) algorithm by Shepard et al. 1968, with scipy.kd_tree using 11 neighbours.
-If @adw_broadcasting is set to true, computations will run in full broadcasting mode but requires more memory
+If @use_broadcasting is set to true, computations will run in full broadcasting mode but requires more memory

 ```json
 {